Platelet-rich plasma (PRP) injections promote healing and can be used to revitalise the skin.

 What is the purpose of PRP injections?

 PRP injections promote healing, and can be used to stimulate the growth of new and healthy cells.
 As such, the treatment can be used for a number of purposes, including the treatment of muscle, tendon and joint injuries.
 PRP injections also have a number of cosmetic uses — when injected into the skin, the treatment can help to reduce visible scarring, as well as fine lines and wrinkles.
-Because the treatment works to stimulate cell growth, it typically results in rejuvenated, more youthful-looking skin.

 What does the process involve?